tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 I snapped my fingers and Knox cocked his head.

-We drove towards Doc Williams’s office.
+We drove towards Doc Williams’ office.
 Knox’s vet.
 On the way, Knox whimpered, nervous in the passenger seat.
 I patted his fur, promising we were going there for me and not him.
 He didn’t seem convinced.

 It was 10 p.m.
 The office was closed.
 All the better since I didn’t have money to pay for a visit.
 We scuttled into the rear alleyway.